fjallemark/TimetablePlanningApp/Readme.md

 ##### Driver Duties
 A driver duty printed in A5 booklet format contains:
 - a first page with some general information about the duty,most of it are deducted from the trains in the duty.
-- an optional second page with general instructions for the operated layout.
 - a page for each train to drive.
 If the duty has more than one train, it writes a red highlight to continue to next train.
 - eventually empty pages with text *intended empty page*.
+- an optional page with general instructions for the operated layout.

 All pages are numbered, also the 'empty' ones.
 They are printed in booklet order, which means easy print on A4 paper double-sided and fold.
 This works regardless of the number of pages.

+It is possible to select to print a subset of driver duties:
+- a specific duty number,
+- all duties for a specific operator.

 ##### Station Duties
 A station duty printed in A5 booklet format contains:
 - a first page with some general information about the duty, if its a *dispatcher duty*, a *shunting duty* or a combined.
 The combined is intended for single manned stations.
-- an optional second page with general instructions for the operated layout, same as in driver duties.
 - an optional station specific free text instructions.
 These are entered for each station and for dispatcher and shunting staff separately.
 - one to several pages with trains that require some special attention (don't just passes through).
 - eventually empty pages with text *intended empty page*.
+- an optional page with general instructions for the operated layout, same as in driver duties.

 All pages are numbered, also the 'empty' ones.
 They are printed in booklet order, which means easy print on A4 paper double-sided and fold.
 This works regardless of the number of pages.

+##### Loco- and Trainset circulation
+It is possible to print loco- and trainset schedules that fits in the A6-pocket on the cards.
+The type of schedule are indicated by a coloured diagonal line:
+- *red*: loco schedules,
+- *green* :passenger wagon trainset schedules,
+- *blue*: *cargo wagon trainset, and
+- *yellow* : non-wagon cargo circulation.

 ##### Block Planning
 It is possible to plan all cargo flow by specifying what destinations to pick up and let off at each station.